kalu-o/mLEARn/papers/paper.md

 machine learning. ``mLEARn`` is written using simple C++ constructs.
 The aim of ``mLEARn`` is to provide a simple and extendable machine learning platform for students in courses involving C++ and machine learning.
-An experiment showed comparable results in terms of accuracy on the MNIST digit recognition task.
+An experiment showed comparable results in terms of accuracy on the MNIST digit recognition task [@ @LeCun:1999].
 The source code and documentation can be downloaded from https://github.com/kalu-o/mLEARn.

 The classes implemented in ``mLEARn`` are Node, NetNode, Activation, CostFunction, Layer,